drewm27/speakerrankings/portable/large.md

 ## #40 Sony SRS-XB43: $150
 - Negatives: Not as loud as others in the category.
 Speaker will not remain at max volume and will turn itself down automatically.
+- Setup: Try out +3 +6 +3 as an EQ to get it as flat as possible as mentioned in the Alan Ross video
 - App: Yes (Sony Music Center App)
 - Aux Input: Yes
 - Bass Extension (-10dB): 53Hz